-Dysgraphia is a condition that affects your handwriting, especially when diagnosed as a child.
+Dysgraphia is a condition that affects handwriting.

 What is Dysgraphia?